 St. Augustine Regional Office: tel.
 (904) 829-6300

 Immigration Legal Services assists individuals, families and communities to understand the immigration and naturalization system and assist them with the legalization process.
-The program, recognized by the Department of Justice (DOJ), provides affordable, fee-based services to individuals by or under the supervision of a DOJ accredited representative to renew their Green Cards or employment authorization cards, file family petitions and help immigrants find a path to citizenship.To learn more about our immigration legal services or how we can help, contact us by email Iraida Martinez at IMMTEMP@ccbjax.org.
+The program, recognized by the Department of Justice (DOJ), provides affordable, fee-based services to individuals by or under the supervision of a DOJ accredited representative to renew their Green Cards or employment authorization cards, file family petitions and help immigrants find a path to citizenship.To learn more about our immigration legal services or how we can help, please contact Iraida Martinez at IMMTEMP@ccbjax.org.

 Facilitating successful transitions into the US for individuals and families.